markmoxon/elite-source-code-bbc-master/README.md

 This repository contains the source code for two different releases of BBC Master Elite:

-* The release from the SNG47 Acornsoft release (the first official release of BBC Master Elite)
+* The official SNG47 Acornsoft release, which was the first appearance of BBC Master Elite, and the one included on all subsequent discs

 * The release for the Master Compact